HackYourFuture/JavaScript1/Week1/MAKEME.md

   ```

 5. How do you round the number 7.25, to the nearest integer?
-    5.1 Declare a variable `z` and assign the number 7.25 to it.
+<br>    5.1 Declare a variable `z` and assign the number 7.25 to it.
-    5.2 Console.log `z`.
+<br>    5.2 Console.log `z`.
-    5.3 Declare another variable `a` that has the value of z but rounded to the nearest integer.
+<br>    5.3 Declare another variable `a` that has the value of z but rounded to the nearest integer.
-    5.4 Console.log `a`
+<br>    5.4 Console.log `a`
-    5.5 So now we have `z` and `a` find a way to compare the two values and store the highest of the two in a new variable.
+<br>    5.5 So now we have `z` and `a` find a way to compare the two values and store the highest of the two in a new variable.
-    5.6 Console.log the highest value.
+<br>    5.6 Console.log the highest value.

 6. Arrays!
-    6.1 Declare an empty array (you can decide on how to call it yourself, but read on a bit here and see if you can find a good name that exactly describes what this variable will hold).
+<br>    6.1 Declare an empty array (you can decide on how to call it yourself, but read on a bit here and see if you can find a good name that exactly describes what this variable will hold).
-    6.2 Write a console.log statement that explains in words what you think the value of the array is.
+<br>    6.2 Write a console.log statement that explains in words what you think the value of the array is.
-    6.3 Console.log your array.
+<br>    6.3 Console.log your array.
-    6.4 Create an array that has your favorite animals inside
+<br>    6.4 Create an array that has your favorite animals inside
-    6.5 Log your array
+<br>    6.5 Log your array
-    6.6 Add a statement that adds Daan's favorite animal (baby pig) to the existing array
+<br>    6.6 Add a statement that adds Daan's favorite animal (baby pig) to the existing array
-    6.7 Log your new array!
+<br>    6.7 Log your new array!

 7. More strings
-    7.1 Let's consider the following string: `let myString = "this,is,a,test"`.
+<br>    7.1 Let's consider the following string: `let myString = "this,is,a,test"`.
-    7.2 Add the string to your file and console.log it.
+<br>    7.2 Add the string to your file and console.log it.
-    7.3 Find a way to get the length of `myString`.
+<br>    7.3 Find a way to get the length of `myString`.
-    7.4 Console.log the length of `myString`.
+<br>    7.4 Console.log the length of `myString`.

 8. Write a program that checks the types of two variables and prints out `SAME TYPE` if they are the same type.
-    8.1 First declare at least four variables and assign them different data types.
+<br>    8.1 First declare at least four variables and assign them different data types.
-    8.2 For each variable write a `console.log` statement that logs the value
+<br>    8.2 For each variable write a `console.log` statement that logs the value
   ```js
   let foo = 3;
   console.log('The value of my variable foo is: ' + foo);
   ```
-    8.3 Now write a console.log statement wherein you first explain in words what you think the _type_ of your variables is.
+<br>    8.3 Now write a console.log statement wherein you first explain in words what you think the _type_ of your variables is.
-    8.4 Now use `typeof` to log the actual _type_ of your variables.
+<br>    8.4 Now use `typeof` to log the actual _type_ of your variables.
-    8.5 Now compare the types of your different variables with one another.
+<br>    8.5 Now compare the types of your different variables with one another.
-    8.6 Make sure to also show a message when the variables you are comparing are not the same type.
+<br>    8.6 Make sure to also show a message when the variables you are comparing are not the same type.
 For example:
     ```js
     let x = 9;
     let y = 'Hello';